fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/cs424-spring-2025-syllabus.md

 **Under no circumstances will grades be adjusted down**.
 You can use this straight grading scale as an indicator of your minimum grade in the course at any time during the course.
 You should keep track of your own points so that at any time during the semester you may calculate your minimum grade based on the total number of points possible at that particular time.
 If and when, for any reason, you have concerns about your grade in the course, please email me to schedule a time for you to speak with me or your TA so that we can discuss study techniques or alternative strategies to help you.

-**Students have two weeks after each grade is released to raise any concerns or questions regarding their marks.
+**You have two weeks after each grade is released to raise any concerns or questions regarding their marks.
 Beyond this two-week window, no further inquiries or revisions to the grade will be considered.**

 #### Evaluation Schedule
 - Assignment 1: